-Part III addresses the role and professional responsibilities of academic leadersi of departments, units, programs, and institutes.^j The roles and responsibilities of academic leaders are brought together in the same document as professional rights and responsibilities of faculty members in order to provide both academic leaders and faculty members with readily accessible information on the faculty member's right to participate in the selection of academic leaders,^k to provide a statement of the ethical obligations of academic leaders, and to provide a description of the authority and limitations on the authority of academic leaders.
+Part III addresses the role and professional responsibilities of academic leaders of departments, units, programs, and institutes.
+The roles and responsibilities of academic leaders are brought together in the same document as professional rights and responsibilities of faculty members in order to provide both academic leaders and faculty members with readily accessible information on the faculty member's right to participate in the selection of academic leaders, to provide a statement of the ethical obligations of academic leaders, and to provide a description of the authority and limitations on the authority of academic leaders.

-The Laws and Policies of the Regents delegate the development of their working structures and rules to departments and programs, subject to the approval of the dean and provost and in accordance with policies established by the Board of Regents.52 The differences between disciplines are significant;53 different unit administrative structures exist and the academic leader may play differing roles in each.
-In some, the academic leader may have broad authority for independent action; in others, many functions are delegated (to differing extents) to standing or ad hoc committees which may be appointed or elected.
-Where unit rules delegate such responsibility to such committees the academic leader has the ultimate responsibility of ensuring that the committees carry out their functions in an equitable, efficient, and timely manner.
-It is understood in what follows that the duties and responsibilities described are thus to be interpreted in terms of the bylaws of the individual academic units.
+The Laws and Policies of the Regents delegate the development of their working structures and rules to departments and programs, subject to the approval of the dean and provost and in accordance with policies established by the Board of Regents.52 It is understood in what follows that the duties and responsibilities described are thus to be interpreted in terms of the bylaws of the individual academic units.